routingblog/arbitration/content/docs/references.md

 # References

 {{< notice note >}}
-This page includes only references which I've read in full - including every footnote.
-There are many more which I've not yet read.
+This page includes only references that I've read in full — including every footnote.
+There are many more that I’ve not yet read.
 It will be updated the backlog is worked through.
 {{< /notice >}}

 ## Arbitration